nerdschoolbergen/modern-javascript-and-web-apis/exercise-2/README.md

 :pencil2: Open up the console in Chrome and verify that the new movie data is being logged.

+:exclamation: Note: In a "real" application we would use a proper database instead of files on disk, for instance [PostgreSQL](https://www.postgresql.org/) or [MongoDB](https://www.mongodb.com/).

 We have a working movie API!
 Now we need to do something interesting with it.

 ### [Go to exercise 3 :arrow_right:](../exercise-3/README.md)